-I am not aware of any previous focused and sustained analysis of Joseph Story's treatment of the removal question.13 Yet, his views command some attention both in Supreme Court cases and scholarly debates on the removal power.14 Most recently, Aditya Bamzai and Saikrishna Prakash, writing in the Harvard Law Review, "enlist Justice Story as" an "all[y]" in an article claiming that the Constitution grants the President independent counsel only by the attorney general for cause); Wiener v.
+I am not aware of any previous focused and sustained analysis of Joseph Story's treatment of the removal question.12 Yet, his views command some attention both in Supreme Court cases and scholarly debates on the removal power.13 Most recently, Aditya Bamzai and Saikrishna Prakash, writing in the Harvard Law Review, "enlist Justice Story as" an "all[y]" in an article claiming that the Constitution grants the President independent counsel only by the attorney general for cause); Wiener v.
 United States, 357 U.S. 349 (1958) (holding that Congress may prohibit removal of members of a quasi-judicial commission except for cause); Humphrey's Ex'r v.
 United States, 295 U.S. 602 (1935) (holding that Congress may forbid presidential removal except for cause of the member of a commission with quasi-legislative and quasi-judicial authority); cf. Bowsher v.
 Synar, 478 U.S. 714, 726-27 (1986) (holding that Congress may not vest itself with the power to remove an officer performing executive functions).

-^{12.} See Myers v.
+^{11.} See Myers v.
 United States, 272 U.S. 52, 176 (1926) (striking down a law requiring Senate approval of presidential removal).

-^{13.} Cf. J. DAVID ALVIS, JEREMY D. BAILEY & F. FLAGG TAYLOR IV, THE CONTESTED REMOVAL POWER: 1789-2010, at 79-80 (2013) (offering a cogent summary of Story's views as part of a more general work without critiquing the evidence about Story's specific claims or tying it to originalist theory).
+^{12.} Cf. J. DAVID ALVIS, JEREMY D. BAILEY & F. FLAGG TAYLOR IV, THE CONTESTED REMOVAL POWER: 1789-2010, at 79-80 (2013) (offering a cogent summary of Story's views as part of a more general work without critiquing the evidence about Story's specific claims or tying it to originalist theory).

-^{14.} See, e.g., Myers, 272 U.S. at 148-50, 154, 159, 162, 179, 183 (majority and dissenting opinions) (containing extensive discussion and quotation); Seila Law, 140 S. Ct. at 2227 (Kagan, J., dissenting) (citing Story to support limitations on the rigidity of separation of powers).
+^{13.} See, e.g., Myers, 272 U.S. at 148-50, 154, 159, 162, 179, 183 (majority and dissenting opinions) (containing extensive discussion and quotation); Seila Law, 140 S. Ct. at 2227 (Kagan, J., dissenting) (citing Story to support limitations on the rigidity of separation of powers).

-unfettered removal authority.15 Andrea Katz and Noah Rosenblum cite their treatment of Story's views as an example of their "selective engagement" with sources.16 This analysis therefore makes a contribution to current debates by carefully summarizing and analyzing Story's views.
+unfettered removal authority.14 Andrea Katz and Noah Rosenblum cite their treatment of Story's views as an example of their "selective engagement" with sources.15 This analysis therefore makes a contribution to current debates by carefully summarizing and analyzing Story's views.

 This analysis of Story's views on removal does more than recover an interesting piece of lost history and original understanding.
 It sheds light on how contemporary originalism works.
 Consideration of Story's account helps show that the current Supreme Court's take on removal stems from textually and temporally selective originalism.
-A literature has developed regarding selective originalism generally.17 Most commentators characterize it as a practice of seizing on an aspect of historical doctrine that fits "the result" justices "desire to reach," while neglecting contrary originalist evidence.18
+A literature has developed regarding selective originalism generally.
+Most commentators characterize it as a practice of seizing on an aspect of historical doctrine that fits "the result" justices "desire to reach," while neglecting contrary originalist evidence.
+The second or the story of the second of the second of the second or the second of the second or the second of the s

 The Court's originalist jurisprudence on removal features what one might call temporally selective originalism.
-19 The Court considers evidence of original intent from a particular moment of post-ratification constitutional evolution, while "discounting" evidence of original intent from before ratification or after the chosen moment.
+18 The Court considers evidence of original intent from a particular moment of post-ratification constitutional evolution, while "discounting" evidence of original intent from before ratification or after the chosen moment.
 The Court also proves selective in what

-^{15.} See Andrea Scoseria Katz & Noah A. Rosenblum, Removal Rehashed, 136 HARV.
+^{14.} See Andrea Scoseria Katz & Noah A. Rosenblum, Removal Rehashed, 136 HARV.
 L. FORUM 404, 422 (2023) (stating that Bamzai and Prakash enlist Joseph Story as an ally); Aditya Bamzai & Saikrishna Bangalore Prakash, The Executive Power of Removal, 136 HARV.
 L. REV. 1756, 1776 & n.141 (2023) (mentioning Joseph Story as maintaining "that [the Decision of 1789] Congress endorsed the view that the Constitution gave the President the power to remove executive" officers).